-The new strategy \textbf{LocStableCP} based on local stability bounds produces prediction regions with a lower average length compared to the one of \textbf{UStableCP}, while the empirical variance seems very similar.
-This means that on average, the conformal prediction regions output by \textbf{LocStableCP} are narrower (more informative) than the ones of \textbf{UStableCP} with almost the same computation time.
-Compared to \textbf{UStableCP}, this results from the tighter upper bounds derived by exploiting the local behaviour.
+The new strategy \textbf{LocStableCP} based on local stability-bounds produces prediction-regions with a lower average-length compared to the one of \textbf{UStableCP}, while the empirical variance seems very similar.
+This means that on average, the conformal prediction-regions output by \textbf{LocStableCP} are narrower (more informative) than the ones of \textbf{UStableCP} with almost the same computation time.
+Compared to \textbf{UStableCP}, this results from the tighter upper-bounds derived by exploiting the local behaviour.

 A further improvement is still available for \textbf{InfluenceFunctionCP} at the price of a larger computation time ($\overline{T}=1.41$ compared to $1$).
 As explained earlier (see Remark~\ref{remark.RLA}), the larger computation time of \textbf{InfluenceFunctionCP} results from inverting a Hessian matrix which can be time consuming.
 However using low-rank approximations from the Random Linear Algebra field can drastically reduce this time consumption when facing high-dimension problems.
-In practice \textbf{InfluenceFunctionCP} exhibits the smallest average length (that is, the most informative prediction regions) as well as a very low empirical variance (similar to the one of all previous stability-based strategies).
-Compared with \textbf{LocStableCP}, this results from exploiting the higher smoothness of the loss function by introducing the influence function approximation.
+In practice \textbf{InfluenceFunctionCP} exhibits the smallest average-length (that is, the most informative prediction-regions) as well as a very low empirical variance (similar to the one of all previous stability-based strategies).
+Compared with \textbf{LocStableCP}, this results from exploiting the higher smoothness of the loss-function by introducing the influence function approximation.

-In summary with a reasonable computation time, \textbf{LocStableCP} produces prediction regions with small length and therefore reaches a good trade-off between precision and time consumption.
-However if more computation resources are available, then \textbf{InfluenceFunctionCP} should be preferred to any other competitor among the ones considered here since it outputs the overall smallest prediction regions with a very low variability.
+In summary with a reasonable computation time, \textbf{LocStableCP} produces prediction-regions with small length and therefore reaches a good trade-off between precision and time consumption.
+However if more computation resources are available, then \textbf{InfluenceFunctionCP} should be preferred to any other competitor among the ones considered here since it outputs the overall smallest prediction-regions with a very low variability.